Tarek994/fiducha/README.md

-Feduccia is a marketing agency website.
+Fiducha is a marketing agency website.